 Just recently, a road was opened through the region, allowing guests easy access to some of the some of the area’s most beloved natural attractions, regardless of the season.
 One of the most popular sites is Dynjandi waterfall.

 Composed of thirty-two separate falls that layer up the cliff side like a wedding cake, few people, including locals, have ever seen the waterfall during the winter until now.

-3. Sky Lagoon – New Geothermal Spa opens near Reykjavik
+5. Sky Lagoon – New Geothermal Spa Opens in Iceland in 2021

 In 2021, the opulent waters of Sky Lagoon geothermal spa will be opened to the public for the first time.
 Located in Kársnes Harbour in the charming town of Kópavogur, this promising new complex will be easily accessible to those staying in the capital, Reykjavík.